-Unlikely they showing a Filmora watermark when you rendering the final video with the free license.
+Unfortunately, they show a Filmora watermark when you render the final video with the free license.
 If you don’t want to see a watermark on your videos, you need to buy their license from their website.

 How to Create a New Project